aku24-training/data_formats/README.md

 # NGS Data Formats

-A tutorial on NGS Data Formats including FASTA, FASTQ, SAM/BAM/CRAM and VCF/BCF.
+This is a tutorial on NGS Data Formats including FASTA, FASTQ, SAM/BAM/CRAM and VCF/BCF.